acbilson/chaos-content/notes/top-of-mind.md

 # Reading

-- Peter Pan?
+- Genesis, Joshua, and Psalms
+- Ragamuffin Gospel by Brennan Manning
-- Reforesting Faith
+- Reforesting Faith by Dr. Matthew Sleeth
 - Pudd'nhead Wilson by Mark Twain (finished)
 - Faces At The Bottom Of The Well by Derrick Bell (finished)